Hiwonder-docs/SpiderPi-Pro/source/docs/11_AI_Vision_advanced_lesson.md

 The overall implementation process of this lesson is as follows:

-It’s necessary to import the required libraries and modules, load the calibration parameters of the camera (matrix mtx and distortion coefficient dist), and calculate the new camera matrix newcameramtx.
+It's necessary to import the required libraries and modules, load the calibration parameters of the camera (matrix mtx and distortion coefficient dist), and calculate the new camera matrix newcameramtx.
 Then, detect AprilTag markers through positioning, image segmentation, and contour finding.
 After contour positioning, detect quadrilaterals and fit lines to form a closed loop by obtaining the four corner points.
 Next, update the status, calculate the world coordinates, update the image, and perform calibration.

 After modification, SpiderPi Pro can pick the target object accurately.